Mizzou's seniors got their final tackles; Henson, Steckel, Mauk and Ray meet the media

 Henson returned to Oklahoma State as a graduate assistant in July of 1999, spending one year with the Cowboy offensive line before taking a full-time position with OSU as tight ends coach in 2001.

 Henson is a native of Tuttle, Okla.
-He and his wife Shauna have an 8-year old son, Will, and a 4-year old daughter, Kate.
+He and his wife Shauna have a 10-year old son, Will, and a 6-year old daughter, Kate.
 Henson lists golf, fishing and hunting as his hobbies in his spare time.

 The Mizzou Tiger football team will hold its annual Black & Gold Spring Game on Saturday,...

 Mizzou Football Continues To Excel With Help Of...

 Mizzou football coaches and athletic performance staff members had been utilizing an up-and-comin...